About EHN.org and DailyClimate.org

 Douglas atop Mt.
 Baldy, just outside Bozeman, Mont.

-Fischer has been with Environmental Health Science since 2008, when he joined to help launch the journalism on EHN.org's sister site, DailyClimate.org.
-Fischer has spent almost 25 years in journalism, including stints at the Oakland (Calif.)
+Fischer is passionate about driving science into public discussion and policy on environmental health, justice and climate issues.
+He has been with Environmental Health Science since 2008, when he joined to help launch EHN.org's sister site, DailyClimate.org.
+Fischer has spent 25 years in journalism, including stints at the Oakland (Calif.)
 Tribune and Newsweek.
-He lives with his wife and two children in Bozeman, Mont., where he is learning to play piano, raises chickens, and is an elected member of the Bozeman School District Board of Trustees.
+He lives with his wife and two children in Bozeman, Mont., where he is an elected member of the Bozeman School District Board of Trustees.